dxatscale/dx-at-scale-website/content/docs/1. before-you-start/introduction.md

 sub-title: What is DX@Scale and what you can do with it
 ---

 **DX@Scale** is a collection of practices, open-source tools, frameworks, and practitioners built on our experience in delivering large and complex Salesforce programs.
-Utilizing our **'curated'** practices, you can build a modular Salesforce Org that is reliable and easy to maintain.
+Utilising our **'curated'** practices, you can build a modular Salesforce Org that is reliable and easy to maintain.

 ## Why DX@Scale?

-Salesforce has rightfully established not just a CRM platform, but as an Enterprise Platform (PaaS) that can be customized by **low/no/pro** coders for running various applications across the enterprise.
-Salesforce historically was a platform that was designed with '**clicks not code**' philosophy, however due to the scale of customization, criticality to the enterprise, and increase in number of applications, a new workflow based on modern development principles (command line interface, version control, modular development, temporary (ephemeral) development environments, aka "Scratch Orgs") was ushered through Salesforce DX in 2018.\
-\
+Salesforce was a platform designed with the "clicks not code" philosophy, since then, it has evolved from a CRM platform into an Enterprise Platform.
+Many companies now consider Salesforce a critical system, and the number of applications it supports is consistently increasing, alongside the level of customisation and complexity.

-The introduction of Salesforce DX revolutionized the ways of working with Salesforce.
-Large and complex programs have often suffered from poor developer experience, unreliable deployments, and costly governance in the past due to lack of the right tooling/practices.
-DX@Scale was established to simplify the developer experience, achieve consistent and reliable deployment, and reduce the cost/overhead in Salesforce Programs.
+Salesforce projects have always suffered from unreliable deployments, costly governance and poor developer experience due to the lack of the proper tooling and practices.

+The introduction of Salesforce DX is revolutionising the ways of working with Salesforce.
 DX@Scale extends the existing Salesforce DX ecosystem by providing:

-1. Simplified Developer Experience
-2. CI/CD Orchestration
+1. CI/CD orchestration capabilities
-3. End-to-End Observability
+1. End-to-End observability
-4. Body of Knowledge for Modular Development
+1. Body of knowledge for Modular Development

+Which leads to:

+1. Simplifidation of the developer experience,
+1. Ability to achieve consistent and reliable deployments,
+1. Reduction in terms of cost/overhead in Salesforce Programs.

+DX@Scale extends the existing Salesforce DX ecosystem by providing:

 ## Developer Experience with DX@Scale